puppetlabs/bolt/pre-docs/writing_yaml_plans.md

 This takes the path (relative or absolute) to the YAML plan to be converted and prints the converted Puppet plan to stdout.

 **NOTE:** Converting a YAML plan might result in a Puppet plan which is syntactically correct, but behaviorally different from its YAML plan.
 Always manually verify a converted Puppet plan's functionality.
-If you convert a YAML plan to puppet and it does *not* have the same behavior as the YAML plan, please [file an issue in our git repo](https://github.com/puppetlabs/bolt/issues).
+There are some constructs that do not translate from YAML plans to Puppet plans.
+These are [listed](#yaml-plan-constructs-that-cannot-be-translated-to-puppet-plans) below.
+If you convert a YAML plan to Puppet and it does *not* have the same behavior as the YAML plan, please [file an issue in our git repo](https://github.com/puppetlabs/bolt/issues).

 For example, with this YAML plan:
 ```yaml